ikrame-ih/aiba-widget/README.md

 **Desktop productivity companion for Windows** — plan the day, protect a focus block, then wrap up with a clear next step.
 Local-first Electron widget with a small geisha-inspired companion.

 Originally a personal gift built quickly and left on my machine.
-I later rebuilt it for portfolio work: clearer architecture, Preferences, session history, and offline Ask Aiba help.
+I later decided to rebuilt it and include it for portfolio work: clearer architecture, Preferences, session history, and offline Ask Aiba help.

 |              |                                                                              |
 | ------------ | ---------------------------------------------------------------------------- |